-COVID-19 means that all appraisals are expected to be held remotely until further notice: During the current pandemic, it is essential that the risk of transmitting the virus between healthcare settings is minimised.
-NHS England has asked that, for the foreseeable future, all primary care appraisals should take place as 'remote' or Technology-Assisted Appraisals (TAA).
+For as long as COVID remains a risk, it is essential that the opportunities to transmit the virus between healthcare settings are minimised.
+To support this, NHS England has asked that, for the foreseeable future, all Primary Care Appraisals should take place as 'remote' or Technology-Assisted Appraisals (TAA) by default.
 Most of us are now very used to holding meetings via video-conferencing, but appraisers are being trained to set this up if you are not able to do so.
-The choice of platform is entirely up to the two of you as professionals who are fully aware of GDPR guidance regarding handling potentially personal and sensitive information.
+The choice of platform used is entirely up to the two of you, as professionals who are fully aware of GDPR guidance regarding handling potentially personal and sensitive information.
 It is vital that you are confident that you will have privacy and freedom from interruptions and access to the internet and any other resources you might need.
 There is no need to complete any additional documentation as it is assumed that you will be able to agree an appropriate date, time, and platform for your remote appraisal.

 Appraisers must bear in mind that this is the Appraisee's appraisal, therefore platform and venue (if/when there are options) are the primarily the Appraisee's choice.

 As we move through this pandemic, guidelines will change, and we hope to keep you fully updated.
 If you have any queries about rules at the time of your own appraisal, please ask your Appraiser or Administrator.